25 Washington, DC Travel Tips to Avoid Missing Out

 Bistro Cacao is wonderful for a romantic dinner.
 This lovely French restaurant close to the US Capitol features intimate booths adorned with elegant red drapes.

-Le Diplomate is a bustling French brasserie popular with DC residents, so make reservations in advance.
+Le Diplomate is a bustling French brasserie popular with DC residents.
+So make reservations in advance.

 We love taking guests to Old Ebbit Grill, DC’s longest-running restaurant, featuring beautiful paintings depicting the country’s founding.